 The Google Nest Thermostat is a step up from older programmable thermostats that rely on a combination of wiring and AA batteries for power.
 It uses a rechargeable lithium-ion battery and wiring to link to Wi-Fi, power its digital display and run your heating and cooling system.

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Issues

 - Bad battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing won’t work.

 - Your thermostat every now and then disconnects from Wi-Fi.

-Our Professionals Can Resolve Nest Thermostat Issues
+Our Professionals Can Solve Nest Thermostat Issues

 If you’ve attempted Nest thermostat troubleshooting on your own but can’t fix the issue, a smart thermostat specialist including one from House of Heating Incorporated can support you.
 We can diagnose the problem and install a C-wire, if required.